Pandemic Travel Guidelines

 - Involves a journey of any duration outside of the metropolitan statistical area in which a traveler’s usual home is located (for the United States), or outside the first-level administrative division of a non-U.S. country in which a traveler’s usual home is located; and/or,

 - Involves any overnight stay outside of a traveler’s usual home, including paying rent for accommodations, even if in the vicinity of one’s usual “home” (the exception being, a student experiencing homelessness who might require rental assistance).

-- Does attendance at conferences constitute a critical purpose for travel?
+- Does attendance at conferences or courses constitute a critical purpose for travel?

-- Can I plan or book University-sponsored international travel or other international programs not permitted under the current guidelines, if they will take place in the fall of 2021?
+- Can I plan or book University-sponsored international travel or other international programs not permitted under the current guidelines, if they will take place in spring or summer of 2022?

 - I have been vaccinated, why is Princeton still restricting my ability to travel internationally?

 There is clear evidence that FDA-approved COVID-19 vaccines are safe and effective and that all eligible individuals who are medically able should be vaccinated to protect themselves and their communities.
 Our travel restrictions are not a judgement on the efficacy of vaccines.

 Instead, the travel guidelines reflect the reality that many governments continue to maintain travel bans and entry requirements even for those who have been vaccinated.
 In addition, travel restrictions remain a primary public health tool to which countries still turn – with little notice – when their governments perceive travelers as a risk to their progress in controlling the pandemic.

 As a result, vaccination status alone is, unfortunately, insufficient to ensure the safety and feasibility of travel in all instances.